Kajabi/sage-lib/README.md

 >
 > Lerna can also reduce the time and space requirements for numerous copies of packages in development and build environments - normally a downside of dividing a project into many separate NPM packages.

 ### Adding Packages

-This repository utilizes Yarn Workspaces which allows for setup of multiple packages in such a way that you only need to run `yarn install` from the root of the repository and all packages will be updated.
-In addition syntax is provided to target installation towards specific packages or the entire suite.
+This repository utilizes [Yarn Workspaces](https://classic.yarnpkg.com/en/docs/workspaces/) which allows for setup of multiple packages in such a way that you only need to run `yarn install` from the root of the repository and all packages will be updated.
+In addition, syntax is provided to target installation towards specific packages or the entire suite.
 Below are examples of adding packages:

 ```bash
 # Adds the module-1 package to the packages in the 'prefix-' prefixed folders